saraiva94/saraiva94/README.md

 Hi there 👋

-- 🔭 I’m currently working on Food delivery
+- 🔭 I study every day while i work as a delivery driver
 - 🌱 I’m currently Frontend mode
 - 👯 I’m looking to collaborate on programming processes in general
 - 🤔 I’m looking for help with my gaining experience in the programming area